Sustainability: Buildings and Green Spaces

 Increase the amount of functional indoor and outdoor green spaces and establish a minimum LEED Silver Certification for new buildings exceeding 100,000 square feet.

-Progress: The number of community garden plots has risen to 50 and the recently erected Faculty of Social Sciences (FSS) building and the Advanced Research Complex (ARC) have both achieved LEED Gold certification; the Learning Centre, still under construction, is targeting gold as well.
+Progress: The number of community garden plots has risen to 50 and the recently erected Faculty of Social Sciences (FSS) building and the Advanced Research Complex (ARC) have both achieved LEED Gold certification.

 What is LEED?